back

 4. Keeping up with the technology

 A few decades ago graphic designers still worked with pens and paper.
-Nowadays, there seem to be never-ending advancements in terms of graphic design programs that enhance the possibilities of modern graphic design.
+Nowadays, there seem to be never-ending advancements in terms of graphic design software that enhance the possibilities of modern graphic design.

 How to overcome this challenge?